starmaid/pulseofexploration/README.md

 9. Remove the MicroSD card from your computer and put it in the Raspberry Pi.

 10. Power on the Raspberry Pi by connecting the power cable.
+Wait for it to connect to your network.

 11. Open a terminal on your computer (PowerShell, Terminal).